 - Evaluate and update the City tree ordinance and other policies;

-- Educate and engage the community to inform the development of a Community Forestry Plan; and
+- Educate and engage the community with community partners to inform the development of an Urban Forestry Management Plan; and

-- Provide opportunities for the public to learn about urban tree care.
+- Provide opportunities for the public to learn about how to plant and maintain healthy trees.

 La Mesa Community Forestry project partners include:

 The City of La Mesa’s Give-A-Tree Program is a formal tree donation program to grow La Mesa’s tree canopy.
 Donors deposit $200 into the Give-A-Tree account through the Finance Division at City Hall.
 Then details such as the type of tree, location, time and date of planting are established in partnership with the Park Department.
 A plaque is engraved with the name of the person for whom the tree was planted and added to the Give-A-Tree Plaque which hangs at City Hall.
 Please call 619.667.1450 for more information.